khaledabdelfatah/BV_UG/docs/dashboard_toolbar.md

 | **Navigate with Minus Sign** | Shows negative values with a minus.                                 | `-12345.67`         |
 | **Use Database Format**   | Keeps the original format from the database.

+---

 ### **Suppress Zero Values**

-When working with large datasets, zero values can clutter the table and make it difficult to focus on relevant data.
-The **Suppress Zero Values** feature allows you to hide these zero values, making your table cleaner and easier to read.

-To hide zero values in the table, follow these steps:
+The **Suppress Zero Values** feature helps declutter tables by hiding zero values, making it easier to focus on meaningful data.
+Follow these steps to use this feature:

-1. **Click the Suppress Zero Values Button**
+1. **Activate the Feature**
-    Locate and click the **Suppress Zero Values** button (2) in the toolbar.
+    Click the **Suppress Zero Values** button (2) in the toolbar.

-    !!! example "Suppress Zero Values"
+    !!! example "Suppress Zero Values Button"
          <iframe frameborder="0" style="width:100%;height:687px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BToolbar%20-3%5D.drawio&page-id=_CQhRC50bOCk7GyaA_Hd&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D10Eyxd-FfYAldUad-lfjK3TznTz6xIncM%26export%3Ddownload" allowtransparency="true"></iframe>

-2. **Select Rows or Columns**
+2. **Choose Suppression Scope**
-    A list of checkboxes will appear.
-Choose whether to suppress rows, columns, or both by selecting the appropriate checkboxes.
+    Select whether to suppress zero values in rows, columns, or both by using the checkboxes provided.

 3. **Apply Changes**
-    Click the **Apply** button to confirm your selection.
-The table will update to hide the zero values, allowing you to focus on relevant data.
+    Click **Apply** to confirm your selection.
+The table will refresh, hiding all zero values and presenting a cleaner view of the data.

 ### **Forecast Feature**

-The **Forecast** feature allows you to predict future values based on historical data.
-This is particularly useful for trend analysis and making informed decisions.

-This feature is available in the table toolbar when a table is selected.
-To use the forecast feature, follow these steps:
+The Forecast feature enables you to predict future values based on historical data, making it a valuable tool for trend analysis and informed decision-making.
+This feature is accessible in the table toolbar when a table is selected.

+!!! success "The forecast feature uses advanced algorithms to analyze historical data and generate predictions.
+It can be particularly useful for sales forecasting, inventory management, and financial planning."

+**Steps to Use the Forecast Feature**

 1. **Select the Table Row**
-    Click on the table row you want to forecast. you can select multiple rows if needed.
+    Choose the table row(s) you want to forecast by clicking on them.
+Ensure the row(s) contain sufficient historical data for accurate predictions.

 2. **Click the Forecast Button**
-    Locate and click the **Forecast** button (1) in the toolbar.
+    Locate and click the **Forecast** button(1) in the toolbar.

     !!! example "Forecast Button"
         <iframe frameborder="0" style="width:100%;height:364px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BForcast%5B.drawio&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1cG7__R6ao7DwsJiMJ7L_BoX3pnhc143u%26export%3Ddownload" allowtransparency="true"></iframe>

-3. **Setup the Forecast**
+3. **Configure the Forecast**
-    A sidebar will appear with options to set up the forecast. this sidebar includes 2 tabs:
+    A sidebar will appear with two tabs for configuration:
-    1. **Setup**: This tab (2) includes options to setup the forecast start and end period.

-        !!! example "Setup Tab"
-            <iframe frameborder="0" style="width:100%;height:505px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BForcast%5B.drawio&page-id=4pKkokPlCErSWmAga1K0&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1cG7__R6ao7DwsJiMJ7L_BoX3pnhc143u%26export%3Ddownload" allowtransparency="true"></iframe>

-        - **Forecast Period Start**: Select the start period for the forecast.
-This is the point in time from which the forecast will begin.
-To choose click on the drop down menu snd choose the month you want to start the forecast from.
-        - **Forecast Period End**: Select the end period for the forecast.
-This is the point in time at which the forecast will end.
-To choose click on the drop down menu snd choose the month you want to end the forecast from.
-        - **Save Statistics details as Comments**: This checkbox allows you to save the forecast statistics as comments in the table.
-This is useful for keeping track of the forecast details and sharing them with others.

-    2. **Advanced**: This tab (3) includes advanced options for the forecast, such as the forecast interval, seasonality and more.

-        !!! example "Advanced Tab"
-            <iframe frameborder="0" style="width:100%;height:469px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BForcast%5B.drawio&page-id=uZCD331ZyfirCTKKHkwX&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1cG7__R6ao7DwsJiMJ7L_BoX3pnhc143u%26export%3Ddownload" allowtransparency="true"></iframe>
-        - **Seasonality**: If turned on, the forecast will take into account the seasonality of the data.
-This is useful for data that has a seasonal pattern, such as sales data that peaks during certain times of the year.
-        !!! tip inline end "For a better forecast, it is recommended to use the entire dataset."
-        - **Scope of Historical Data Used**: This option allows you to choose the scope of historical data used for the forecast.
-You can choose whether to forecast based on the entire dataset (Use historical data in Cube) or only the selected data (Use historical data in the exploration).

-        !!! tip inline end "For a better forecast, it is recommended to use a confidence interval of 95%."
-        - **Confidence Interval**: This option allows you to set the confidence interval for the forecast.
-The confidence interval is a range of values that is likely to contain the true value of the forecast.
-A higher confidence interval means a wider range of values, while a lower confidence interval means a narrower range of values.

-        !!! tip inline end "For a better forecast, it is recommended to turn on the adjust outliers option."
-        - **Adjust Outliers**: When turned on, the forecast will adjust for outliers in the data.
-This is useful for data that has extreme values that may skew the forecast.

-        - **Ignore Historical Time Period**: This option allows you to ignore a specific historical time period when generating the forecast.
-This is useful for data that has a known issue during a specific time period, such as a data entry error or a system outage. to add a period, click on "Select" then choose whether to ignore After or individual periods. then choose the period you want to ignore.
-        Ignoring After means that the forecast will ignore all data after the selected period, while ignoring individual periods means that you can select specific periods to ignore.
-        - **Spread Forecast Values**: This option allows you to spread the forecast values across the selected periods.
-This is useful for data that has a known pattern, such as sales data that peaks during certain times of the year.
-By default its set to Relative Proportional (seasonality).
-        - **Where to save the predicted values**: This option allows you to choose where to save the predicted values.
-Be cautious when dealing with this option.
-           - **Select Dimension**: Choose from the drop down menu the dimension you want to save the predicted values to.
-           - **Select Hirarchy**: Choose from the drop down menu the hierarchy you want to save the predicted values to.
-           - **Select Member**: Choose from the drop down menu the member you want to save the predicted values to.
-           - **Select Member to Save Upper-bound**: Choose from the drop down menu the member you want to save the upper-bound values to.
-           - **Select Member to Save Lower-bound**: Choose from the drop down menu the member you want to save the lower-bound values to.
+    1. **Setup Tab:** Use this tab when you want to configure basic forecast settings, [learn more](#forecast-configuration-options).
+   2. **Advanced Tab:** Use this tab when you want to configure advanced forecast settings. [learn more](#forecast-configuration-options).

 4. **Preview the Forecast**

-    !!! success inline end "It's always recommended to preview the forecast before applying it."
+    Click the **Preview** button (4) to review the forecast before applying it.
+The preview includes:

-    After setting up the forecast, Whether you are in the setup or advanced tab, click the **Preview** button (4) to see a preview of the forecast.
-This will show you how the forecast will look based on your selected options.

-    !!! example "Preview Forecast Button"
+    !!! example "Forecast Preview Button"
         <iframe frameborder="0" style="width:100%;height:482px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BForcast%5B.drawio&page-id=VC-0nwEGBWG6_javhfxL&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1cG7__R6ao7DwsJiMJ7L_BoX3pnhc143u%26export%3Ddownload" allowtransparency="true"></iframe>

-    The forecast preview popup contains the following components:

-    -  **Preview Chart**: click on the preview chart tab (A) to view the forecast chart. which repesete the historical and corrected outliers and forecast also the conficnace reang

-    - **Statistcal details**: click on the statistical details tab (B) to view the forecast statistics. which includes more detaisl a, like the accuracty of the forecase , and statsstl model just model selected , trend , seadsllaty , model influncerrs , and more.
+    - **Forecast Chart (A)**: Visual representation of historical data, corrected outliers, and forecasted values.
+    - **Statistical Details (B)**: Information about forecast accuracy, model trends, seasonality, and more.

         !!! example "Statistical Details Tab"
             <iframe frameborder="0" style="width:100%;height:552px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BForcast%5B.drawio&page-id=zPx1BQ36yC755oUH0Oh0&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1cG7__R6ao7DwsJiMJ7L_BoX3pnhc143u%26export%3Ddownload" allowtransparency="true"></iframe>

+    - **Row Selection (C)**: Choose rows to visualize in the preview.
+    - **Predictive Accuracy (D)**: Evaluate the reliability of the forecast.
+    !!! example "Preview Forecast"
+        <iframe frameborder="0" style="width:100%;height:574px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BForcast%5B.drawio&page-id=93g5lJpQqaHmquPOvFbD&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1cG7__R6ao7DwsJiMJ7L_BoX3pnhc143u%26export%3Ddownload" allowtransparency="true"></iframe>

     !!! danger "Preview Limitation"
-        If the historical data is insufficient, the forecast preview may not be available.
-Ensure you have enough historical data to generate a meaningful forecast.
+         Insufficient historical data may prevent the forecast preview from being generated.
+Ensure adequate data is available.
-    - **Row Selection**: The row selection (C) allows you to select the rows you want to visualize in the preview chart.
-    - **Predictive Accuracy**: The predictive accuracy (D) shows the accuracy of the forecast based on the selected options.
-This is useful for evaluating the reliability of the forecast.

 5. **Apply the Forecast**

-    After previewing the forecast and ensuring it meets your requirements, click the **Forecast** button (5) to apply the forecast to the selected table row.
-The forecasted values will be added to the table, and you can save them as needed.
+    Once satisfied with the preview, click the **Forecast** button to apply the forecast to the selected table row(s).
+The forecasted values will be added to the table.

-    !!! example "Apply Forecast Button"
+    !!! example "Forecast Application"
         <iframe frameborder="0" style="width:100%;height:482px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BForcast%5B.drawio&page-id=3FuKQrrFKeUzR3cwInOb&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1cG7__R6ao7DwsJiMJ7L_BoX3pnhc143u%26export%3Ddownload" allowtransparency="true"></iframe>

+!!!
+Info  "Forecast durtation may vary based on data size and complexity.
+Be patient while the forecast is generated."

+---

+#### **Forecast Configuration Options**

+##### **Basic Setup**

+When you click the **Forecast** button, a sidebar will appear with two tabs: **Setup** and **Advanced**.
+The **Setup** tab allows you to configure basic forecast settings.

+!!! example "Forecast Setup Tab"
+    <iframe frameborder="0" style="width:100%;height:505px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BForcast%5B.drawio&page-id=4pKkokPlCErSWmAga1K0&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1cG7__R6ao7DwsJiMJ7L_BoX3pnhc143u%26export%3Ddownload" allowtransparency="true"></iframe>

+**Setup Tab Options**

+- **Forecast Period Start**: Select the start period for the forecast using a dropdown menu.
+- **Forecast Period End**: Select the end period for the forecast using a dropdown menu.
+- **Save Statistics as Comments**: Optionally save forecast statistics as comments in the table.

+##### **Advanced Setup**

+!!! example "Forecast Advanced Tab"
+    <iframe frameborder="0" style="width:100%;height:469px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Installation%20Guide%20%5BForcast%5B.drawio&page-id=uZCD331ZyfirCTKKHkwX&transparent=1&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1cG7__R6ao7DwsJiMJ7L_BoX3pnhc143u%26export%3Ddownload" allowtransparency="true"></iframe>

+In the **Advanced** tab, you can fine-tune the forecast with additional options:

+- **Seasonality**: If turned on, the forecast will take into account the seasonality of the data.
+This is useful for data that has a seasonal pattern, such as sales data that peaks during certain times of the year.

-    !!! warning "It may take a few minutes to apply the forecast."
+!!! tip "For a better forecast, it is recommended to use the entire dataset."

-        Depending on the size of the dataset and the complexity of the forecast, it may take some time to apply the forecast.
-Be patient and allow the system to process the data.
+- **Scope of Historical Data**: Choose between using the entire dataset or only selected data for the forecast.
+This allows you to focus on specific time periods or data points.

+!!! tip "For a better forecast, it is recommended to use a confidence interval of 95%."

+- **Confidence Interval**: Set the confidence interval for the forecast.
+A higher confidence interval means that you are more certain about the forecasted values, but it may also result in a wider range of predicted values.

+- **Adjust Outliers**: Enable this option to handle extreme values in the data.
+This can help improve the accuracy of the forecast by reducing the impact of outliers.

+- **Ignore Historical Time Period**: Exclude specific time periods from the forecast.
+This is useful if you know that certain periods are not representative of future trends.

+- **Spread Forecast Values**: Distribute forecast values proportionally across periods.
+This can help ensure that the forecasted values are more evenly distributed over time.

+- **Save Predicted Values**: Specify where to save forecasted values, including upper and lower bounds.